 The final thing implementations can do is to define search criteria in addition to those defined in the specification itself.
 Search criteria fall into one of four categories:

-Enabling search on core elements that don't have standard search criteria defined (e.g. searching Observation by normal range)
+Enabling search on core elements that don't have standard search criteria defined (e.g., searching Observation by normal range)

 Enabling search on elements that already have a standard search criteria defined, but with custom matching rules.
-E.g. a sounds-like search on Practitioner name
+E.g., a sounds-like search on Practitioner name

 Enabling search on a particular extension

 Enabling search that doesn't correspond to a single element but rather a combination of elements or computation on an element.
-E.g. searching for patients by age
+E.g., searching for patients by age

 Additional Search Parameters can be defined using the SearchParameter resource.